ubcs-io/trackr/README.md

 #### How Do I Start?

-Start by downloading VirtualBox and Vagrant, linked in the DEV folder of this repository.
+Start by downloading VirtualBox (version 5.1 or earlier) and Vagrant, [descriptions and links](https://github.com/ubcs-io/trackr/tree/master/DEV) in the DEV folder of this repository.
 If you've finished that and you're working on a Mac, the next step is to open a Terminal window.

 1. Make a project directory with the command `mkdir ~/documents/projects`
 2. Then navigate to that directory by using `cd ~/documents/projects`